Bhavyavellanki/readme/README.md

-Feature: Checkout Process
-Scenario: Complete checkout process
+Feature: Home Page Navigation
+Scenario: Verify the homepage loads correctly
-Given User is signed in
+Given User is on the welcome page
-When User adds a pet to cart
-And User proceeds to checkout
-And User confirms the order
+When User clicks on Enter The Store
-Then User should see an order confirmation page
+Then User should be navigated to homepage